By Diane Huntrods, AgMRC, Iowa State University.

 Eggplant, or aubergine as it is known in some parts of the world, reportedly received its name in the past when white, egg-shaped varieties were more common.
 Although considered a vegetable, eggplant is actually, botanically speaking, a fruit related to the potato, tomato and bell pepper.

-USDA has not collected complete domestic production statistics for eggplant since 2001.
-That year, eggplant production was valued at $42.5 million, and Georgia, Florida, California, New Jersey and New York were the top five producers of eggplant.
+The USDA has not collected complete domestic production statistics for eggplant since 2001.
+The leading states in eggplant production continues to be New Jersey, California, New York,

-Eggplant, a warm-season crop, is grown primarily from transplants in the United States to reduce the growing period by about half (seeded crops require as long as 150 days to mature).
-Long periods of cool weather during the growing season will reduce yields by causing flowers to drop.
+Eggplant, a warm-season crop, is grown primarily from transplants in the United States to reduce the growing season (seeded crops require as long as 150 days to mature).
 The large, vigorous plants can yield as many as four to six fruits at the peak of the season.

 Many value-added products can be made from this vegetable.
 Canning, pickling and processing are some of the industrial operations producers can perform on eggplant.
 At home, eggplant can be prepared in many ways, including fried, broiled, grilled, microwaved, baked, stewed, pureed, breaded and pickled.
 In addition to serving as a meat substitute in dishes such as Italian eggplant parmesan, eggplant is used in traditional ethnic dishes such as Greek moussaka and French ratatouille and in appetizers such as Middle Eastern baba ghanoush, a popular dip, and various pureed eggplant spreads.